ChannellNumber5/Password-Generator-ClR/README.md

 So, not a lot to work with and, if you're new to javascript, you'll have to use the great google machine to understand what all of this means ( minus the `var`, that one I did recogniz as creating a variable).

+The basis of this project was determining how to prompt the user for input, store that input and then use it to build a password within the parameters that the user specifies - using capital letters, lowercase letters, numbers or special characters.
+It also utilizes a for loop to generate the right password length, as specified by the user.

 Here are some resources/learning opportunities used in creating this password generator: